 - Westminster Law Library is open to all University of Denver faculty, students, staff, and alumni.

 - People who are not affiliated with the University can enter the library but cannot check out materials without becoming a library card holder.
 A library card can be purchased for $100 per year.

 Restricted Access Periods:

 The library reserves the right to restrict access of certain patrons.
-During the Restricted Access Periods, only DU Law School Community and patrons needing law materials will be admitted to the library.
+During the Restricted Access Periods, only DU Law School Community and patrons needing law materials, including government information users, will be admitted to the library.
 Members of the DU Law community (students, staff, and faculty) must swipe their ID cards to gain access to the library.
 Other patrons should knock on the door and request access from a library staff member.

 Library access is restricted to DU Law students, faculty and staff and those with legitimate legal research needs (such as alumni and other local attorneys) from 9:00 p.m. until midnight on Sunday through Thursday night.

 Students, Faculty, and Staff

 Pioneer cards act as library cards.
 Be prepared to show your card at the Circulation Desk when checking out materials.

 Alumni of the University of Denver Law School are entitled to free library access and borrowing privileges for life.
 Show your DU student ID or drivers license at the Circulation Desk, fill out an application form, and your library card will be mailed to you.
 You can begin checking out items immediately.